 To be clear, the problem isn’t Microsoft DNS in and of itself.
 Microsoft DNS can perform well in the proper context of small, simple networks.
 The problems is when administrators try to scale that decentralized approach across a large, complex enterprise – a use case which Microsoft DNS was never designed to support.

 It’s also necessary to distinguish between interoperability and overlays.
 Interoperability – orchestrating DNS across platforms and environments – is a necessary component of any DNS architecture.
 Interoperability creates visibility and resilience across the enterprise, and allows administrators to control the DNS resource implications of disparate applications.
 This is why BlueCat supports interoperability with Microsoft DNS, Active Directory, BIND, Route 53, and other third party services.

 Overlays, on the other hand, attempt to straddle separate DNS management systems.
+They try (unsuccessfully, in our opinion) to move from mere visibility into actual management of DDI infrastructure.
 In this situation, the roles and responsibilities for DNS management overlap, creating confusion about which system is truly “in charge”.
-Overlays defy orchestration - there’s a fundamental conflict over which system operates as the source of truth.
+Overlays defy orchestration – there’s a fundamental conflict over which system operates as the source of truth.

 Adaptive DNS is the solution

 Given the time, investment, and inherent risk involved in any core services migration, it makes more sense for networks to make a single leap from decentralized DNS to BlueCat’s Adaptive DNS.
 Incremental approaches simply drag out the pain of trying to manage disparate resources at scale.